emeraldinspirations/install/README.md

 2. [Step 2 - Replace shared folders with symbolic links](#user-content-step-2---replace-shared-folders-with-symbolic-links)
 3. [Step 3 - Install Applications](#user-content-step-3---install-applications)

+## Goal

+The primary goal of this project is to be able to:
+1. Install a fresh linux operating system on the same persistant storage medium (hard-drive) as the existing linux operating system
+2. Install & configure new OS without leaving the old OS
+3. Once completed, reboot computer once and (vertually) seemlessly transition to using new OS

+## Why clean install vs upgrade

+## Why BTRFS

+## Why LVM

+## Why "Shared" subvolume & symbolic links vs shared `/home` volume

+## Why `~/Install` is local on each OS vs in `~/Shared`

+## Partition / Volume / Sub-Volume Setup

+# New computer

 ## Step (Future Notes) - How to set up BTRFS volume

+# Upgrade Operating System

+## Step 1 - Download new operating system

+* Download file to ISO volume
+* Append Hash Checksums to csv
+* Verify download against checksum

+## Step 2 - Create new subvolume for new operating system

+## Step 3 - Create virtual machine

+## Step 4 - Mount subvolume in virtual machine

+## Step 5 - Boot virtual machine using ISO as startup disc

+## Step 6 - Install new OS on subvolume using virtual machine

+## Step 7 - Clone Install repo, run script

+## Step ? - De-Dupe subvolume

+## Step 8 - Update primary GRUB

+## Step 9 - Reboot into new OS

+# Set up User Account

 ## Step 1 - Mount shared volume
 ```shell